exakat/php-static-analysis-tools/README.md

 Libraries that may be the base for a home-made static analyzer

 * [PHP-cfg](https://github.com/ircmaxell/php-cfg) - A Control Flow Graph implementation in PHP.
 Written by IrcMaxwell.
+* [PHP coupling detector](https://github.com/akeneo/php-coupling-detector) - Check that your code has no unwanted coupled classes
 * [PHP Parser](https://github.com/nikic/PHP-Parser) - A PHP parser written in PHP.
 Written by Nikita Popov, and based on the actual grammar of PHP.
 * [PHP Token Reflection](https://github.com/Andrewsville/PHP-Token-Reflection) - Library emulating the PHP internal reflection using just the tokenized source code.
 * [PHPSandbox](https://github.com/fieryprophet/php-sandbox) - A full-scale PHP 5.3.2+ sandbox class that utilizes PHPParser to prevent sandboxed code from running unsafe code.